Ash-Impactco/Climate-Events-2025/README.md

 </p>

 <p>
+  <h3>🤝 Let’s Connect</h3>
-  🤝 Let’s Connect — I’ll be expanding this list with more events across Europe and beyond.
+  I’ll be expanding this list with more events across Europe and beyond.
   Follow along or reach out via
   <a href="https://www.linkedin.com/in/aswin-sivaprakash" target="_blank" style="color: #2a7f62; text-decoration: none;">
     Aswin Sivaprakash